openframeworks/ofBook/11_sound/chapter.md

 ofSoundStream is the gateway to the audio hardware on your computer, such as the microphone and the speakers.
 If you want to have your app react to live audio input or generate sound on the fly, this is the section for you!

-You may never have to use the ofSoundStream directly, but it's the object that manages the resources needed to trigger audioOut() and audioIn() on your app.
+You may never have to use the ofSoundStream directly, but it's the object that manages the resources needed to trigger `audioOut()` and `audioIn()` **[mh: for a first time reader, I stumbled for a second here since I didn't realize ofBaseApp inherited audioOut() and audioIn().  could be useful to point that out to the reader and to make a quick statement about how oF calls these methods behind the scenes]** on your app.
 Here's the basic structure for a sound-producing openFrameworks app:

     class ofApp : public ofBaseApp {
       ...